amckennafoster/figshare-api-workshop.github.io/docs/workshop/schedule-fig-ele-user-day.md

 layout: workshop-lesson
 ---

-# Figshare API Workshop - Figshare Elements User Day
+# Figshare API Workshop - Figshare Symplectic User Day

 Here are instructions on how to use your institution's stage repository and the workshop [sandbox repository](./sandbox-instructions.html).